 Again, a married filing jointly taxpayer does not reach the 20% tax bracket until they have taxable income of more than $77,200 in taxable income.
 The children reach the highest bracket a lot sooner than the parents.

-The need for careful planning for your children’s taxes increased with the new tax law.
+The need for careful financial planning for your children’s taxes increased with the new tax law.
 The amount of income generated by accounts in your children’s names may reach the 35 percent or 37 percent rate if you are not paying attention.
 If the accounts have significant unrealized capital gains, which you’d like to realize by selling in order to pay for college, then some strategic planning may be needed to reduce the capital gains taxes due.

 Parents and grandparents who traditionally gift to their children or grandchildren need to consider the tax impact prior to gifting.
 Techniques to consider may be gifting between the parent and child to allocate the income appropriately so to have the least tax consequences on the income.
 If you have appreciated stock, you could possibly plan and schedule the dispositions over several years and reduce the corresponding capital gains rate from as high as 23.8 percent down to 0.
 Another possibility with substantial investment income that could legally put the college-age child into an independent category is for the child to file their tax return as an independent adult.

 The key is to begin the planning process ahead of time.
 While the calculation for the new kiddie tax is more straightforward, the overall variables are more complicated, and the tax consequences potentially more severe.
 You don’t want to wait to begin this planning process.
 It may be worth considering the strategy when the child is as young as middle school.
 It is important to consult with your tax advisor to understand the tax impact on the whole family.
 A thoughtful plan will help to minimize the tax liability.